 Big Event Planning Mistakes You Can Prevent Now

 The product that event planners create is both delicate and fleeting.
-Events can be negatively impacted by a variety of circumstances, and once the damage is done it is usually impossible to “try again.”
-This is why planning requires such a devotion to details.
+Events can be negatively impacted by a variety of circumstances, and once the damage is done, it is usually impossible to “try again.”
+It is why planning requires such a devotion to details.
 One small mistake can set forth a chain reaction that is difficult to recover from.
 Listed below are 5 such mistakes, so be sure to add them to your checklist of preventable catastrophes.

 Not Allowing Enough Setup Time

 There is always a race against time when setting up an event, but you should have an estimate of how much time you’ll need to get everything in place.
 Nothing looks worse than having a room full of workers running about when the first guest arrives.
 The goal should be to have everything set at least 15 minutes before the doors open.